 In July 2020, 32 projects across 22 countries were selected into the program which offers $3 million USD towards product licenses and $1 million USD in technical support from EO Data Science.
 This funding and support will help these projects tackle global challenges using open Earth data.
 Read the announcement and list of winners here.

 Subscribe to the GEO-GEE program newsletter

-Keep up-to-date with the latest GEO-GEE program project winners blogs.
+Keep up-to-date with the latest GEO-GEE program project winners blogs in our fortnightly blog.